 As you progress through your pregnancy, your body will change a great deal.
 To accommodate those changes, your sex life may have to adjust, too.
 As your belly expands and your joints begin to ache, your favorite positions may no longer be feasible.
 And since each trimester presents slightly different challenges and symptoms, what works in the first won’t necessarily work in the third.
-Finding the best positions for each stage of pregnancy may be a process of trial and error — or you can always try these suggestions.
+Finding the best positions for each stage of pregnancy may be a process of trial and error, and you can try these suggestions to help you figure out which are best for you and your partner.

 The first trimester is the time to get into all the positions that will be off-limits or impossible later in your pregnancy.

 The most common sex position is also the most comfortable for many of us.
+It’s the classic and romantic scenario where one person lies down and the person on top controls the speed and the flow.
+It gets a bad rap for being basic, but there’s nothing boring about the loving eye contact and sensual skin contact it allows.
 If this is your go-to, you only have a few more months to go to it before your belly makes it impossible.

 During the second trimester, you may notice a spike in your sex drive, which means you might get a lot of mileage out of these positions.